dreamrs-io/notessistant/1.protocols/maintaining reading list.md

 # maintaining reading list
 to support [[reading books.md]]
 *goal: to maintain a book reading list in sql*
-## 🥇 Milestones #gpt-generated
+## 🥇 Milestones
-- finding a good source of great books
+- finding a good source of great books #gpt-expand
 - [[parsing data to save into a sql format]] #gpt-script douban250reading.py
 ## 📦 Instances